jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 Serializing to local storage now working, deserializes correctly on load.

 Drag and drop using the same JSON format is almost there too.
 Done.

+Todo:

+- pin nodes.
+Their circle disappears (except when selected) and they stop moving.

+Do that and then push to github.

+It's called "fixed" nodes in d3 force graphs.
+Unfortunately the guide I found first was out of date (v3).
+In v5 you need to use `fx` and `fy` to pin nodes.
+The drag code that I started from uses this already, and was rudely clearing these properties which messed me up a bit.

+OK, done.
+Push!
+Exciting!